heidelberg-hepml/lgatr/README.md

 ## Citation

-If you find this code useful in your research, please cite the following papers
+If you find this code useful in your research, please cite our papers

 ```bibtex
 @article{Brehmer:2024yqw,